 Fried Frank Harris Shriver & Jacobson has finalised a merger between the firm’s Paris office and niche bankruptcy litigation firm Lantourne.

-The two firms began an exclusive association in November with the hope of merging formally 12 months on, but according to Paris managing partner Eric Cafritz the association has been profitable enough to push through an early merger.
+The two firms began an exclusive association in November with the hope of formally merging 12 months on, but according to Paris managing partner Eric Cafritz the association has been profitable enough to push through an earlier merger.

 The merger sees name partner Maurice Lantourne join Fried Frank as a partner.
 He brings with him a team of eight associates.